Community Health Services at Comfort Food Community

 Food as Medicine is a developing field and we are proud to amplify the research and social equality practices to best serve anyone in need.

 In 2018, we began providing public health education through our pantry services, at the community garden, and within the Greenwich Free Library, Greenwich School District, and the Greenwich Youth Center.
 We expanded our services to address a range of social determinants of health.
-CFC provided 670 referrals to over 70 social provider agencies in 2018.

 Understanding trauma and its physiological and psychological effects